Ian2020/monica_reminder/README.md

 #
 CONTAINER=monica monica_reminder
 #
-# Or if running on bare metal:
+# Or if running on bare metal/VM:
 #
 monica_reminder
 ```